How we use your cookies

 Pre-storage: Using a Shoe Tree

-Natural moisture in your shoes is also something that must be taken into consideration and cared for to avoid additional or expedited moisture-related ruin in a high-humid environment (or any environment for that matter).
+Natural moisture in your shoes is also something that must be taken into consideration and cared for to avoid additional or expedited moisture-related mold on shoes ruin in a high-humid environment (or any environment for that matter).
 This moisture might have been created by sweaty feet or if your shoes got wet while walking outdoors.
-In any case, this excess moisture will not only have your shoes smelling bad, but will also eventually lead to dry rot!
+In any case, this excess moisture will not only have your shoes smelling bad, but will also eventually lead to dry rot - and moldy shoes!

 The best way to deal with this would be with the use a shoe tree.
-Cedar shoe trees would be the best option for this as they not only maintain the shape of shoes, but also absorb any excess moisture from the inside of the shoes.
+Cedar shoe trees would be the best option for this as they not only maintain the shape of shoes, but also absorb any excess moisture from the inside of the shoes to avoid mold in shoes.

 Plastic shoe trees are also a good option to use, but for high-humid environments, I would recommend to additionally place a few desiccant pouches inside your shoes.
-These will absorb the excess moisture that a wooden shoe tree would have done (I will discuss these pouches further below).
+These will absorb the excess moisture that a wooden shoe tree would have done (I will discuss these pouches further below) and help to prevent mold in shoes.

 To understand more about shoe trees and find the most suitable option for you, you can always refer to our shoe tree guides Why You Need Shoe Trees and Types of Shoe Trees.